 In fact, there's an even simpler way to experience and verify this for yourself - without even the need to exit your living room:

 Raise your forefinger in front of your nose and stretch out your arm as far as you can (think of your forefinger as being Mars).

 Next, point your forefinger towards the books in that distant library at the far side of your living room.

 Now, rotate your neck from left to right as much as you can - while keeping your eyes focused on the books stacked in your library.

 Notice how many books will move from side to side in relation to your forefinger (which you'll have to keep immobile).

 Now, bring your forefinger 50% closer to your nose - and repeat your left to right neck rotation.

 In conclusion, we may understand today why Kepler had to fudge with the flawless observational data provided by his master, Tycho Brahe.
 As the "staunch Copernican" that he was, he never had any chance to make any sense out of the complex motions of Mars, what with its unequal retrograde periods and seemingly fluctuating orbital speeds.
-Kepler's "war on Mars" was simply unwinnable, since the man was obstinately attached to the idea that the Sun HAD TO BE at the center of our Solar System.
-I will thus dare say that his obdurate (and dishonest) ways will go down in history as a text-book case of how scientific investigations should NOT be pursued; Kepler's ardent quest was fogged by that all-too-common defect of the human intellect: confirmation bias.
+Kepler's "war on Mars" was simply unwinnable, since the man was obstinately attached to the idea that the Sun had to be at the center of our Solar System.
+I will thus dare say that his devious and obdurate ways will go down in history as a text-book case of how scientific investigations should not be pursued; Kepler's ardent quest was fogged by that all-too-common defect of the human intellect: confirmation bias.